Pokémon fan games

 Pokémon is a widely popular media franchise, spurring the production of unofficial fan-made games in the Pokémon shared universe.
 These range from modifications of pre-existing games to larger, full-scale games.
-Fan-made projects have garnered a large following and strong subcommunity in the Pokémon fandom, and many projects have faced legal issues from Pokémon's parent companies The Pokémon Company and Nintendo.
+Fan-made projects have garnered a large following and strong subcommunity in the Pokémon fandom.
+Many projects have faced threats of legal action from Pokémon's parent companies The Pokémon Company and Nintendo, which are highly protective of the franchise's intellectual property, causing them to be voluntarily removed from official channels shortly after release and preserved via unofficial distribution between fans.

 History, purpose, and community

 An image of a Pokémon battle in a ROM hack of the 2004 video game Pokémon FireRed.
 The battle is between a Duraludon and a Gigantamax Snorlax, which were introduced in the 2019 games Pokémon Sword and Shield.
 Hacks such as these often incorporate elements not present in the original game.